 English, B.A. to Law, J.D.
 Accelerated Program

-For additional information see the catalog entries for the following programs:
+For additional information, see the catalog entries for the following programs:

-The Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
+Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.

 Students are eligible to apply to the English/J.D. program any time in their undergraduate career after having completed between 15 and 48 credits at SLU, three credits of which should be a 3000-level course in English.
 Students must maintain a 3.50 cumulative GPA to continue in the accelerated program.

-After having completed 75 credits, students will submit an application to SLU's School of Law.
+After completing 75 credits, students will apply to SLU's School of Law.
 If admitted to SLU Law, these students will begin their J.D. program in their fourth year.
 The first year of law school coursework will count as elective credit toward the undergraduate bachelor's degree.
 Thus, the College of Arts and Sciences will award students their degrees after the successful completion of their first year of law school.

-Students will be required to complete at least 75 percent of credits necessary to earn their undergraduate degree (i.e., minimum 90 credits) before matriculating into the first year of law school.
-These hours must include the College of Arts and Sciences core curriculum requirements (48 to 51 credits) and English major requirements (36 credits).
-All core curriculum and major requirements will be met before students matriculate as first-year law students
+Students will be required to complete at least 75% of the credits necessary to earn their undergraduate degree (i.e., minimum 90 credits) before matriculating into the first year of law school.
+These credits must include the University core curriculum requirements and English major requirements.
+All core curriculum and major requirements will be met before students matriculate as first-year law students.

-If the student has achieved more than 45 credits, they must raise their GPA to at least 3.50 by time of application to SLU Law; otherwise, the student will be suspended from the accelerated program.
+If the student has achieved more than 45 credits, they must raise their GPA to at least 3.50 by the time of their application to SLU Law; otherwise, the student will be suspended from the accelerated program.
 Students suspended from the program will be allowed to continue on as English majors or minors in accordance with the department's undergraduate standards.